rubocop/rubocop/manual/cops_style.md

 class A
   def test
-    @@test # you can access class variable without offence end end
+    @@test # you can access class variable without offense end end
 ```